linode/apl-docs/docs/for-ops/how-to/backups.md

 If the labelSelector is not used, the backup schedule will backup all PVs of the team.
 :::

-- In APL Console, click on `Shell` in the bottom of the left menu.
+- In the Console, click on `Shell` in the bottom of the left menu.

 - Run the following cmd in the shell: